Pylons/deform/docs/templates.rst

 template that is used by a default Deform widget.

-For example, ``textinput.pt`` ZPT template, which is used by the :class:`deform.widget.TextInputWidget` widget looks like this at the time of this writing:
+For example, ``textinput.pt`` ZPT template, which is used by the :class:`deform.widget.TextInputWidget` widget and which renders a text input control looks like this at the time of this writing:

 .. code-block:: xml
    :linenos: